 Insert footers according to the format instructions in this section.
 See Section 05.07.c for directions in building or repairing footers.

 When updating footers, it is often best to start from the end of the document and work backwards.

+Note that it may be necessary to globally delete headers and footers due to corruption from prior document formatting.
+To delete all headers and footers from the document, choose File > Info > Check for Issues > Inspect Document; select only “Headers, Footers, and Watermarks”; click Inspect > Remove All > Close.
+See Section 05.07c to rebuild footers.
+See Section 05.06 for a note on hidden text.

 Footer Appearance – use the footer of this document as an example.

 “Issue Date: mm/dd/yy” left-justified.
-When revising a document, delete the date before submitting the document to the IM Coordinator.
+When revising a document, delete the date on all pages before submitting the document to the IM Coordinator.
 The NRR IM Coordinator will assign the issue date.
 Double-click the footer to make changes.

 “Issue Date: ”